crashoverride777/swifty-sk-scroll-view/README.md

 Line 4 (horizontal) resets the contentOffset so you start from left to right (UIKit coordinates are different to SpriteKits).

-- Step 4: - Add sprites for each page in the scrollView to make positioning your actual stuff later on much easier
+- Add sprites for each page in the scrollView to make positioning your actual stuff later on much easier

 Vertical scrolling
 ```swift